 Most individuals are not aware that tax incentives can partially cover LTC services.
 Depending on which LTC services you receive, your dues may be deferred or even reduced through certain tax write-offs.
 For example, long-term care insurance premiums, LTC expenses such as nursing home fees, and medical expenses not covered by health insurance are all examples of expenditures that may qualify for LTC-related tax breaks.

 Furthermore, some state and federal programs assist with LTC through specific programs.
-It is essential to check with your employer, financial advisor, or accountant to ensure that you take advantage of every possible tax incentive available when paying for LTC services.
+You must check with your employer, financial advisor, or accountant to ensure you take advantage of every possible tax incentive when paying for LTC services.

 Is Long-Term Care Tax Deductible?

 Long-term costs can be pretty costly, so it’s understandable if you’re wondering if LTC is tax-deductible.
 Generally speaking, LTC expenses are not tax deductible though certain exceptions depending on the area or country you live in.
-Depending on your specific circumstances, LTC may qualify as a medical expense which means it can be deducted from the income taxes you have to pay, but the rules and regulations vary greatly.
+Depending on your specific circumstances, LTC may qualify as a medical expense.
+It can be deducted from your income taxes, but the rules and regulations vary greatly.
 So, what percentage of your income should you spend on LTC?

 Deciding how much of your income should be dedicated to LTC is an important financial decision.
 Thinking long-term is essential, as LTC expenses can add up quickly.

 Experts recommend that you plan on setting aside 10-20% of your income to cover long-term costs.
 This may seem like a lot, but it could save you thousands of dollars in the long run and provide peace of mind knowing you are adequately prepared for potential LTC needs.